opai-create/superfly/README.md

 # superfly
 Prototype version of AIRFLOW (CS:GO cheat).
 The reason why it was leaked because it's outdated now.
-Also some old stuff and haters thought that it was based on WEAVE.SU But anyway there's a lot of some pasted code, except this features:
+Also some old staff and haters thought that it was based on WEAVE.SU But anyway there's a lot of some pasted code, except this features:

 ```